Barak Levi

-Barak Levi (or Levy, ברק לוי; born 7 January 1993) is an Israeli goalkeeper who plays for Hapoel Nof HaGalil.
+Barak Levi (or Levy, ברק לוי; born 7 January 1993) is an Israeli footballer who plays as a goalkeeper for Hapoel Nof HaGalil.

 Early life

 Levi was born in Rishon LeZion, Israel to a Jewish family.

 Club career

 Levi grew up in the Maccabi Tel Aviv youth academy.
 He made his debut with the senior team on 23 April 2011.
 Levi started in Maccabi's Europa League clash against Stoke City on 3 November 2011, conceding two goals in a 2–1 defeat.